Mount Ngongotaha Scenic Reserve Tracks: Explore Stunning Walks with Breathtaking Views

 Track Overview

-When you explore the Mt Ngongotaha Nature Loop Track, you'll find it's a perfect option for families with its gentle grades and even surfaces.
+When you explore the Mt Ngongotahā Nature Loop Track, you’ll find it’s a perfect option for families with its gentle grades and even surfaces.
+This short 1.2 km circular track showcases stunning native flora and fauna, making it accessible for all ages.
+Whether you’re out for a leisurely stroll or teaching kids about nature in Rotorua, this track offers a great experience.

 Loop Track Details

-• Rātā Tree: You'll encounter "Pat," one of the largest rātā trees in the Bay of Plenty, complete with a viewing platform.
+• Rātā Tree: You’ll encounter one of the largest Rātā trees in the Bay of Plenty, complete with a viewing platform to protect its roots while allowing close observation.

 • Native Wildlife: Look out for native birds like kaka, tui, and korimako as you stroll.